Skip links and keyboard navigation

 3.1 Hospitals, day procedure services and health care centres

-• If the HHS does not meet the standards accreditation requirements, the HHS has 60 business days from the initial assessment, to address any ‘not-met’ actions.
+• If the facility does not meet the standards accreditation requirements, the HHS has 60 business days from the initial assessment, to address any actions that requires remediation.

 • Following assessment, the HHS must provide to the Executive Director, Patient Safety and Quality, Clinical Excellence Queensland:

-2. a copy of any ‘not-met’ assessment report within two days of receipt by the HHS,
+2. a copy of any initial assessment report within two days of receipt by the HHS,

-3. a copy of the final assessment report within seven days of receipt by the HHS; and
+4. a copy of the final assessment report within seven days of receipt by the HHS

 • The HHS is required to select their accrediting agency from the list of approved providers published by the ACSQHC.